linevych/posts/posts/en/get-fields-from-django-modelform.md

 Lang: en
 Summary: How to get a list of all fields from Django ModelForm (ready to use solution).

-Once I had to cover the form with tests and all fields in TestCase should be set manually and updating on every model change.
-I want to avoid this routine and solution should be simple --- grab the list of fields from the ModelForm and iterate over it.
-But there is a problem: by default, there is no way to get a list of fields considering that some of them are excluded or added to form manually.
+Somehow I had to cover the form with tests, all fields in TestCase should be set manually and updated by hands with every model change.
+I wanted to avoid this routine, solution should be simple
+--- grab the list of fields from the ModelForm and iterate over it.
+But there is a problem: by default, there is no way to get a list of fields considering that some of them are excluded or added to the form manually.

 ## Solution